cwu08/IA316-2020/README.md

 - Coding the same main enivironment and the "ALS" agent:

 3. "ALS_vs_random.ipynb" to see the coding of the "ALS" agent and its regrets.

+### III.
+Presentation Slide
+You can have a look at our presentation slide here called "Spotify.pdf".